-Third party claims against pool participants and first party claims by pool participants for damages sustained at their properties comprise the largest expenditure for Synchrous' pools.
-In the past ten years, the cost to resolve claims against and by the pool participants have totaled approximately \$75,376,979
+Third party claims against pool participants and first party claims by pool participants for damages sustained at their properties comprise the largest expenditure for both of Synchrous' pools.
+In the past ten years, the cost to resolve claims against and by the pool participants have totaled just shy of \$820 million.

-Reinsurance can be described as insurers of insurers.
-This relationship lets the commercial insurance company, or self-insured pools, retain more predictable, frequent, and smaller claims while transferring the less predictable, infrequent and catastrophic claims to a reinsurance company for an agreed upon premium.
+Reinsurance can be described as insurance for insurance companies.
+This relationship lets the commercial insurance company, or self-insured pools, retain more predictable, frequent, and smaller claims while transferring the less predictable, infrequent, and catastrophic claims to a myriad of other insurance providers to achieve the spread of cost of loss among many companies for an agreed upon premium.

 Both the public entity pool and affordable housing risk pools have always been focused on providing an alternative to the volatile commercial markets.
-Stability of rates has been the primary focus of the pools.
+Stability of rates has been the primary focus of risk sharing pools.

-During the past three years, the reinsurance markets has been profoundly impacted by a series of conditions never encountered.
-These conditions include global catastrophic loss expenses, retracting of capacity in reinsurance, exodus of reinsurers from underwriting certain lines of coverage and risk tolerance of the reinsurance industry.
+During the past four years, the reinsurance markets have been profoundly impacted by a series of conditions never encountered.
+These conditions include global catastrophic loss expenses, retraction of capacity in reinsurance, exodus of reinsurers from underwriting certain lines of coverage and risk tolerance of the reinsurance industry.
 Highest on this list is the risk from wildfires.
 The threat of wildfires continues to be a driving factor in reinsurance procurement and will be for the foreseeable future.
-The pools have experienced an average of 450% increase in three years in acquiring reinsurance to complete the \$47M property limits.
-Reinsurance restructuring proved to be an absolute necessity to obtain coverage and with that, many new requirements were necessary to obtain the coverage, many of which substantially changed the way the risk sharing pools functioned.
+The pools have experienced an average of 700% increase in the last four years in acquiring reinsurance to complete the \$47M property limit structure.
+Reinsurance restructuring proved to be an absolute necessity to obtain coverage and, with that, many new requirements were necessary to obtain the coverage, many of which substantially changed the way the risk sharing pools functioned.

-Even though the future of reinsurance acquisition continues to be bleak, the pools experienced moderation in the increases in costs for 2023.
+Even though the future of reinsurance acquisition continues to be volatile, the pools experienced moderation in the increases in costs for 2023.
 Industry experts are predicting this hard market will continue for at least two more years, perhaps longer if reinsurance companies cannot return to profitability.
-The staff and Board of Directors continue to investigate options to effectively manage the cost, availability, and the new reality of reinsurers limiting coverages through exclusionary language.
+The staff and Board of Directors continue to investigate options to effectively manage the cost, availability, and the new reality of reinsurers limiting coverage through exclusionary language.

-By practicing effective risk management procedures, articipants in both pools can assist in reducing claims and the cost of claims.
+By practicing effective risk management procedures, participants in both pools can assist in reducing claims and the cost of claims.
 In these unprecedented times, keeping the pools together is the most effective way of riding this storm out.
 Synchrous is here to assist your agency in any way we can.